 Visiting Seoul in Spring: what to do, where to go, and cherry blossom

-After a heavy winter, Seoul in spring transforms itself and becomes a beautiful city you can’t get enough of.
-If you have planned your trip for March, April, or May, Seoul won’t disappoint and you will easily fall in love with the city.
+After a heavy winter, nothing compares to Seoul in spring.
+If you have planned your trip in March, April, or May, you will quickly fall in love with the city.

-One of our favorite seasons, spring welcomes you with countless colorful flowers, but also spring-themed festivals or food.
+One of our favorite seasons, spring welcomes you with countless colorful flowers and spring-themed festivals or food.
 See magnolias, cherry blossoms, azaleas, tulips, wisteria, roses, and whatnot, and have your camera ready to capture it all.

-Temperatures are mild, making it bliss to walk around town, cycle along the Han River, or simply go for a picnic in a park.
+The temperatures are mild, making it bliss to walk around town, cycle along the Han River, or picnic in a park.

 Things To Know When Visiting Seoul In Spring

-Plan your outfits so that you can wear layers – easy to put on in the morning and evening, and easy to take off and carry around during the day.
+Plan your outfits so you can wear layers—they are easy to put on in the morning and evening and easy to take off and carry around during the day.

 Some days will be more polluted than others, and it will be hard to see the blue sky because of the fine dust.
 Additionally, you might see locals wearing face masks during those days.
 Locals and people who live in South Korea often check the Air Visual Air Quality App before heading out so that they are prepared.

-Locals love picnics and there are plenty of services that will set everything up for you and even bring the food and drinks.
+Locals love picnics, and plenty of services will set everything up for you and even bring the food and drinks.

-Don’t forget to plan your itineraries by following one of our comprehensive travel guides, no matter if you have 2 days, 3 days, 4 days in Seoul, or 5 days in Seoul.
+Plan your itineraries by following one of our comprehensive travel guides, whether you spend 3 days or 7 days in Seoul.

 Where to stay in Seoul during spring

 Of course, the best places to stay in Seoul don’t change depending on the season.
-However, it would be easier if you choose to stay close to the most important attractions and places worth seeing during this season.
+However, staying close to the most important attractions and places worth seeing during this season would be easier.

 Look for accommodation close to the Palaces, thus anywhere around Insa-dong, Jung-gu, or Jongno-Gu.

-By staying in Yongsan-gu you will be close to Namsan Mountain and the famous Seoul Tower, but also close to bridges crossing over to the south of the city.
+Staying in Yongsan-gu will put you close to Namsan Mountain and the famous Seoul Tower, as well as bridges crossing over to the south of the city.

 Yeouido has mostly fancy hotels from where you will have beautiful views over the river.
-Additionally, you will also be within walking distance of the Yeouido Cherry Blossoms Festival.
+You will also be within walking distance of the Yeouido Cherry Blossoms Festival.

 Read also some of the other accommodation guides for Seoul: